Date: 2026-05-12 Updated: 2026-05-15 Status: Accepted

 Bounded storage enforcement deletes attestations when limits are exceeded (16 per actor/context, 64 contexts per actor, 64 actors per subject).
 At steady state with high-volume predicates, enforcement fires on every put(), evicting one attestation per write.
 This is pure data loss — evicted attestations are destroyed with no trace beyond a storage_events log entry.

-Distillation preserves aggregate data from evicted attestations by folding them into a single "distill attestation" before deletion.
-Distill attestations are normal attestations — they participate in enforcement like any other, enabling recursive meta-distillation where distill attestations themselves get folded into coarser summaries over time.
+Distillation preserves aggregate data from evicted attestations by folding them into a sigma (Σ) — a single compressed attestation — before deletion.
+Sigmas are normal attestations — they participate in enforcement like any other, enabling recursive meta-distillation where sigmas themselves get folded into coarser summaries over time.

 Why built-in, not a plugin: Distillation requires atomic read-merge-delete.
 The gRPC plugin interface does not expose deletion.

 crates/qntx-sqlite/src/enforcement.rs)Fires when bounded limits are exceeded.
-The eviction batch is loaded, distilled into a summary, originals deleted, summary inserted.
+The eviction batch is loaded, distilled into a sigma, originals deleted, sigma inserted.
 Operates within a single SQLite transaction.

 Also performs ghost row cleanup (NULL/empty IDs, zero timestamps) at the start of each cycle.